-Studies have examined two main strategies used by firms to manage the risk of political connections: cutting ties with contaminated government officials (e.g., Jiang et al., 2021) and developing a diversified set of ties with both incumbent officials and their political rivals (e.g., Zhu and Chung, 2014).
-However, implementing these strategies before regime turnover may not be feasible, as cutting ties with the incumbent regime while it is still in power can result in severe retaliation against firms (Moran, 2005; Nalick et al., 2020), and these firms cannot easily gain acceptance by the incoming politicians to build new ties.
-Firms embedded within the old regime's networks often carry the stigma of being authoritarian relics, and therefore may be shunned by politicians concerned about their future careers (Shain, 2010; Jiang et al., 2021).
-Making changes to political networks also takes time, so firms may miss the opportunity to hedge against the imminent risk posed by democratic transition.
+Studies have examined two main strategies that firms use to manage the risk of political connections: cutting ties with contaminated government officials (e.g., Jiang et al., 2021) and developing a diversified set of ties with both incumbent officials and their political rivals (e.g., Zhu and Chung, 2014).
+However, implementing these strategies before regime turnover may not be feasible, as cutting ties with the incumbent regime while it is still in power can result in severe retaliation against firms (Moran, 2005; Nalick et al., 2020), and these firms cannot easily gain acceptance by incoming politicians in order to build new ties.
+Firms embedded within the old regime's networks often carry the stigma of being authoritarian relics and may be shunned by politicians concerned about their future careers (Shain, 2010; Jiang et al., 2021).
+Making changes to political networks also takes time, so firms may miss the opportunity to hedge against the imminent risk posed by a democratic transition.

-We argue that corporate philanthropy is a feasible strategy for hedging against the risk associated with political connections to the incumbent regime during democratic transitions.

-The hallmark of democratic transition is the transfer of power away from a small number of elite politicians and the emergence of a more pluralistic system in which the public has a stronger voice in politics and policy-making.
+We argue that corporate philanthropy is a feasible strategy for hedging against the risk associated with political connections to the incumbent regime during a democratic transition.
+The hallmark of democratic transition is the transfer of power away from a small number of elite politicians and the emergence of a more pluralistic system in which the public has a stronger voice in politics and policymaking.
 Anti-government mass protests can expose the incumbent regime's past collusion and predict its future collapse, so they can signal transitional risks to politically connected firms.
-These connected firms are prone to have colluded and illegitimately profited from the political and economic circle and thus more likely to be penalized when the incumbent regime's rivals come to power (Jeong and Siegel, 2018).
-Therefore, they may use corporate philanthropy to increase their social legitimacy (Godfrey, 2005) and gain public support as "insurance" against transitional risks.
+These connected firms are prone to have colluded with and illegitimately profited from their political and economic circle and thus are at risk of being penalized when the incumbent regime's rivals come to power (Jeong and Siegel, 2024).
+Therefore, connected firms may use corporate philanthropy to increase their social legitimacy (Godfrey, 2005; Luo, Kaul, and Seo, 2018) and gain public support as insurance against transitional risks.
 As the influence of the public will be greater in a more democratic system, the new regime is likely to treat connected firms with greater social legitimacy more leniently.
 In addition, incumbent rulers are less likely to object to corporate philanthropy and they may even appreciate its role in mitigating public dissatisfaction.
 Corporate philanthropy is also directly under a firm's control and can be adopted promptly.
-Therefore, we posit that firms connected with an incumbent regime are likely to respond to anti-government mass protests that signal transitional risks by increasing their philanthropic activities, such as donating to public welfare causes.
-We then examine regional variations in democratic transition.
-We expect corporate philanthropy to be more likely for firms located in regions where an opposing political party is emerging or where civil society is stronger, as they indicate a higher democratization level and consequently greater transitional risks to firms.
+Therefore, we posit that firms connected with an incumbent regime are likely to respond to anti-government mass protests that signal transitional risks by increasing their philanthropic activities, such as donating to public-welfare causes.
+We then examine regional variations in a democratic transition.
+We expect corporate philanthropy to be more likely for firms located in regions where an opposing political party is emerging or where civil society is stronger, as these factors indicate a higher democratization level and, consequently, greater transitional risks to firms.